 - If you want to up the level of security on tethering to your phone, consider a wired tether solution.
 These wires can be purchased online and allow you to access the internet the same as a mobile hotspot—only they use a USB cord to do so.

 - Outside of tethering, you can also go through your mobile phone provider and purchase a mobile hotspot, which effectively acts as a portable Wi-Fi that you can take with you and use in public.
 If you use strong passwords and privacy habits with your mobile hotspot, these are very solid alternatives.

 - Another option is to use a virtual private network (VPN) on your computer.
 This will still allow you to connect to a public internet connection on your device, but it will mask your internet protocol (IP) address and create secure and encrypted connections that protect information.

 Public USB Charging Ports

 - Travel with a battery backup or two.
-By always having a trusted battery source, I don’t have to plug into USB ports and have eliminated the risk of getting infected by those public charging ports.
+By always having a trusted battery source, I don’t have to plug into USB ports and have eliminated the security threats of getting infected by those public charging ports.